There are good fats and bad fats, but how do you know which ones are the best for you to eat?

 In the 1950s and 1960s, the waistlines of people in the Western world were slowly expanding, and the incidence of heart disease and diabetes was also slowly on the increase, so health researchers around the world were trying to figure out why.

-There were a lot of theories and studies and the two main arguments to explain the increase in weight were too many sugars and refined carbohydrates, while the second argument was the increase in body fat was caused by an increase in fat consumption.
+There were a lot of theories and studies, and the two main arguments to explain the increase in weight were too many sugars and refined carbohydrates, while the second argument was the increase in body fat was caused by an increase in fat consumption - especially saturated fats.

-In the 1970s governments around the world adopted a low-fat dietary policy on the basis of this flawed study (influenced by the agriculture industry) and the consumption of fat decreased around the world.
+In the 1970s, governments around the world adopted a low-fat dietary policy based on this flawed study (influenced by the agriculture industry), and the consumption of saturated fats decreased around the world.